A conditional version of the second fundamental theorem of asset pricing in discrete time: Introduction

-The paper is structured as follows: in Section \ref{sec:nonlinear expectations} we introduce dynamic non-linear expectations and derive related results on sensitivity and consistency.
-In Section \ref{sec:supersubhedging} we study super- and sub-hedging and provide a new perspective on the optional decomposition theorem based on those.
+The paper is structured as follows: in Section \ref{sec:supersubhedging} we study super- and subhedging and provide a new perspective on the optional decomposition theorem based on those.
 In Section \ref{sec:no-arbitrage-interval} we show that the set of arbitrage-free prices is indeed an interval and study further properties.
-Section \ref{sec:FTAP} is the core of the paper provides a detailed study of attainability and the conditional version of the second fundamental theorem of asset pricing.
-Section \ref{sec:conclusion} concludes the paper.
-An appendix provides some references and results for non-linear expectations and symmetry.
+Section \ref{sec:FTAP} is the core of the paper and provides a detailed study of attainability and the conditional version of the second fundamental theorem of asset pricing.
+In Appendix \ref{sec:nonlinear expectations} we introduce dynamic nonlinear expectations and derive related results on sensitivity and time consistency that are used throughout the paper.